1for49 Lottery

 Simple Rule

 Pick a number between 1 and N (N > 0).
-If your number becomes the minimum picked option, you win reward; payout can be around your pick amount (final reward rate depends on round settlement).
+If your number becomes the minimum picked option, you win reward; payout depends on the settled reward rate, including a middle-band penalty that gives broad even-pick coverage real risk.

 1. Place Picks